abilliyb/Knowledge_Injection_Survey_Papers/readme.md

 The Overview table is as follows.
 More details can be seen in our paper.
 ![image](https://github.com/user-attachments/assets/e2ab21e0-152f-48e4-9e19-3070803aff7b)

+We categorized these papers into the following domains: Biomedicine, Finance, Materials & Chemistry, Mental Health, Education, Social Science, Code, Math, Physics, Law, Entertainment, Botanical, and Astronomy.

 ## Biomedicine
 [2023/04] HuaTuo: Tuning LLaMA Model with Chinese Medical Knowledge